 The LPS 100 Percent Goal, 100 percent of LPS students will graduate prepared for meaningful postsecondary opportunities, sounds official and serious – because it is.
 But the meaning is simple: no matter who you are, you have a place in LPS.
 A place where we’re committed to you – 100 percent of you.

 Whether you’re looking for accelerated learning, special education support, or a well-rounded school experience that nurtures your specific interests and talents, LPS is your home.

 Littleton Public Schools serves 28 square miles and includes the majority of the City of Littleton, Town of Columbine Valley, and portions of the municipalities of Bow Mar, Centennial, Greenwood Village and the City of Englewood.

-Littleton Public Schools has a number of preschools and all LPS elementary schools provide free, full-day kindergarten.
+Littleton Public Schools provides free, full-day kindergarten.
 Additionally, all LPS elementary schools offer tuition-based before- and after-school childcare.

 “A Destination District” for students and staff, LPS teachers are caring professionals who devote their time and talent to helping each and every student achieve to his or her highest potential.
 LPS teachers average 12 years of experience and 79 percent have masters degrees or above.

 With a history of close community ties, voters have passed every bond and mill levy election LPS Boards of Education have placed on the local ballot over the years.
 This kind of support demonstrates the legacy this community leaves for future generations of LPS students.

 A major strength of LPS is the commitment and involvement of its staff and community.
 Schools have business partners and parent and community volunteers donate about 200,000 hours of their time to the district every year.
 The Littleton Public Schools Foundation (LPSF) has provided $6.5 million to LPS schools.